Reviews You Can Rely On

 Our Verdict

-The APEC ROES-50 Essence Series is a classic, budget-friendly reverse osmosis (RO) system that consistently punches above its price point, delivering some of the strongest filtration scores in our entire test lineup.
-That's why it's our Top Pick for Best Reverse Osmosis System.
-It earned a top-tier overall score of 89, driven by perfect marks in critical contaminant removal and near-perfect performance in removing secondary contaminants — making it an exceptional choice for households worried about chlorine, lead, PFAS, and other major pollutants.
+The APEC ROES-50 Essence Series is a classic, reverse osmosis (RO) system that consistently punches above its price point, delivering some of the strongest filtration scores in our entire test lineup.
+Its high score is driven by perfect marks in critical contaminant removal and near-perfect performance in removing secondary contaminants — making it an exceptional choice for households worried about chlorine, lead, PFAS, and most other major pollutants.
+However, its traditional under-sink RO design comes with trade-offs: it takes up substantial cabinet space, wastes a notable amount of water, and requires more effort during filter changes than newer quick-twist systems.
+Still, for shoppers wanting the highest contaminant removal without paying premium RO prices, this system remains a standout value.

 REASONS TO BUY